 To be sure that the boiler is not air-bound, open the pressure-relief valve located at the rear of the boiler.
-Leave the relief valve open until a steady flow of water is observed.
+Leave the relief valve open until a steady flow of water is observed at the floor drain.
 Close the valve and finish filling the system.